wanghaisheng/responsive-landing-page-starter/content/blog/en/create-an-emergency-broadcast-system-with-vonage-node-and-mongodb.md

 app.listen(process.env.PORT)
 ```

-When you run this code on your local server on port 3000 (http://127.0.0.1:3000), and go to the homepage, it should say `Hello, World!`
+When you run this code on your local server (http://127.0.0.1:5000), and go to the homepage, it should say `Hello, World!`

 Now, add this code underneath`const app = express()`: